 ‘One of the main reasons why writers chose to hire a freelance editor is because the experience of working with an editor who inhabits the story, characters, the worlds they create, is so appealing.
 The editor-writer dynamic can be so rewarding, it’s an intense experience, intellectually and creatively fulfilling.’

-Once your work is as polished as possible, freelance editors, such as Ali, often work with or can recommend agents to help you reach the next stage of your writing career.
+Once your work is as polished as possible, freelance editors can recommend agents to help you reach the next stage of your writing career.

-It’s hard to receive criticism, even if it’s in your own best interest, but Ai’s manner is so positive, warm and supportive that it was honestly a joyful experience.
+It’s hard to receive criticism, even if it’s in your own best interest, but it’s well worth it.

 Do let me know you get on working with a freelance editor.